ibm-cloud-docs/vpc/vpc-responsibilities.md

 Your responsibilities:
 - Maintain OS patches, version updates, and security updates.
 - Set up your backup and recovery strategies for workload data.
-- Monitor the health of your workload using either the built-in virtual server instance monitoring or IBM Monitoring with Grafana.
+- Monitor the health of your workload using either the built-in virtual server instance monitoring or IBM Cloud Monitoring with Sysdig.

 ### Security-rich Environment
 {: #security-rich-environment}